techidaily/site-facebook/source/_posts/enhancing-teamwork-with-facebook-connectivity.md

  If you are interested in getting a Workplace account for your company, here is what to do:

-1. Visit the Workspace from the[Facebook website](https://www.facebook.com/workplace) .
+1. Visit the Workspace from the [Facebook website](https://www.facebook.com/workplace) .
 Once there, follow the prompts and sign up for the services.
 ![Workplace welcome page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/Workplace-Welcome-Page.jpg)
 2. Once your sign-up is complete, you can now set up your profile.
 ![Workplace profile setup](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/Workplace-Profile.jpg)